IIP-Design/wp-hide-login-form/README.md

 # Hide Login Form
-A WordPress plugin to hide the login form on the login page.
+A WordPress plugin to hide the login form on the login page when the Google Apps Login plugin is active.

+This is a companion plugin to the Google Apps Login plugin.
+Because this plugin hides the login form, another method of logging in should be present.
+This plugin will check if the Google Apps Login is activated before hiding the default login form.

 ##DETAILS
 Plugin Name: Hide Login Form

-Description: A WordPress plugin to hide the login form on the login page.
+Description: A WordPress plugin to hide the login form on the login page when the Google Apps Login plugin is active.

 Author: Scott Gustas

-Version: 1.0
+Version: 1.0.1

 ##LICENSE
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.